Degenerative Spine Disorders

 • Shoulder and arm pain

-• Pain in arm with or without sensory or motor deficit
+• Pain in the arm with or without sensory or motor deficit

 • Loss of strength in hand grip